HenrikBengtsson/jottr.org/content/post/2025-06-23-globals_improvements.md

-algorithm. **This new approach does a better job of emulating how the R engine identifies global variables, which results in an even smoother ride for anyone using futureverse for parallel and distributed processing.** ePreviously, a tweaked search algorithm adopted from `codetools::findGlobals()` was used.
+algorithm. **This new approach does a better job of emulating how the R engine identifies global variables, which results in an even smoother ride for anyone using futureverse for parallel and distributed processing.** Previously, a tweaked search algorithm adopted from `codetools::findGlobals()` was used.
 The **[codetools]** search algorithm is mainly designed for `R CMD check` to detect undefined variables being used in package code.
 To limit the number of